 Who doesn’t want to find accommodation in an area that has it all?
 The Gaslamp Quarter is a sub-neighborhood located in the Downtown area, and it’s where every person wants to be when they travel to San Diego.
 You can’t be surprised about that, especially when you get to take part in all the action for the first time!

 Gaslamp is a combination of old Victorian buildings, amazing restaurants, and clubs, making this area the perfect place to party all night long!
-Needless to say that you won’t rest for a bit, but at least you don’t have to worry about being too far from the San Diego Airport, as it is located just 3 miles (5 km) away from the Gaslamp Quarter.
+Needless to say that you won’t rest for a bit, but at least you will stay near the San Diego Airport, as it is located just 3 miles (5 km) away from the Gaslamp Quarter.

 The area comprises 16 walkable blocks, give or take a few skyscrapers, art galleries, and museums.
 My favorite thing about the Gaslamp Quarter has to be the amazing rooftop bars, there’s nothing like having a good cocktail at sunset after a day of sightseeing!
 However, I know some of you will want to spend some time shopping, so definitely check the stores in Horton Plaza Park.